wendywarren/ac-type/_type-3/magazine/assembly-work.md

 ### InDesign Work

 The important work is done at the outset.
 Document setup, margin setup and Parent Pages (previously called Master Pages) are where the action happens.

-You'll want to create your pages to fit the dust cover you just completed.
-Remember that the front of the trimmed dust cover measured 12cm wide by 20cm tall.
-That means that each page will need to be three or four millimetres smaller than the cover.
-You need to figure out your dimensions.

-You can create a document with a few pages, then add more as needed to accomodate the length of your story.
+There is no set length to your document.
+It can have as many pages as you want.

 Now you need to set up text frames on Parent Pages and style sheets.